hamburger

 The southwest monsoon and the northeast monsoon are the two major types of Rainfall in India.
 About 75% of Average Rainfall in India falls during the southwest monsoon, often known as the “long rains,” which span from June to September.
 The northeast monsoon, often known as the “brief rains,” which occur from October through December, contributes the remaining 25% of the total rainfall in India.

-• The interaction of two air masses- the warm, humid air mass over the Indian Ocean and the colder, dry air mass over Central Asia, leads to the southwest monsoon.
+• Southwest Monsoon: The interaction of two air masses- the warm, humid air mass over the Indian Ocean and the colder, dry air mass over Central Asia, leads to the southwest monsoon.
+Because of this interaction, a low-pressure area forms across the Indian subcontinent, which shifts the direction of the winds from the ocean to the land.

-Distribution of Average Annual Rainfall in India
+Distribution of Rainfall in India

 The Rainfall in India in 2022 was recorded at 92.5cm at the end of the monsoon season.
 The distribution of rainfall in India is as follows: